pnp/sp-dev-fx-webparts/samples/react-sites-selected-admin/README.md

 ## Web part usage

-![alt text][Webpart in action]
+![alt text][web part in action]

-[Webpart in action]: ./assets/sites-manager-demo.gif "Sites Selected Manager in action"
+[web part in action]: ./assets/sites-manager-demo.gif "Sites Selected Manager in action"

 ## Using the web part to grant an app access to a site, start to finish

-![alt text][Webpart in action - Visual Studio]
+![alt text][web part in action - Visual Studio]

-[Webpart in action - Visual Studio]: ./assets/vsDemo.gif "Sites Selected Manager Demo"
+[web part in action - Visual Studio]: ./assets/vsDemo.gif "Sites Selected Manager Demo"

 ## Compatibility